How to Automate Content Creation with AI Without Losing the Human Touch

 New content is good.

-But older content can also become part of your automation system.
+But old content can also become part of your automation system.

 You can use AI to help: